-It could be observed from Figs. 5 and 6 that combined controls with inclusion of diagnosis and treatment, v(t), is important in the control of schistosomiasis transmission which is supported by Kanyi et al. [8].
-Diagnosis and treatment for the infected human will prevent the mortality rate of this disease but this have to be complemented with other controls.
-According to the WHO [15], complementing control strategies is important in eradicating schistosomiasis disease in the population especially where is endemic.
-So, implementing public health education (u(t)), diagnosis and treatment (v(t)) and snail control (w(t)) simultaneously will reduce the burden of the disease.
-However, some snail controls such as chemical control are toxic to other aquatic bodies and it may be difficult to single out the chemical control that will focus only on the snail population even though snails are special food in Africa.
-Hence, it is preferable to implement public health education and diagnosis and treatment (u(t), v(t)) simultaneously in order to eradicate schistosomiasis transmission in the affected area.
-This is support by work of Chiyaka and Garira [12] that advised that intervention strategies should target snail to human transmission.
+It could be observed from Figs. 5 and 6 that combined controls with inclusion of early diagnosis and treatment, v(t), is important in the control of schistosomiasis transmission which is supported by Kanyi et al.[8].
+Early diagnosis and treatment for the infected human will prevent the mortality rate of this disease but this have to be complemented with other controls.
+According to the WHO[15]. complementing controls is important in eradicating the disease.
+So, implementing public health education (u), early diagnosis and treatment(v) and snail control (w) simultaneously will reduce the burden of the disease.
+However, some snail controls are toxic to other aquatic bodies and it may be difficult to single out the chemical control that will focus only on the snail population even though snails are special food in Africa.
+Hence, it is preferable to implement public health education and early diagnosis and treatment (u, v) simultaneously in order to eradicate schistosomiasis transmission in the affected area.
+This is support by work of Chiyaka and Garira[12] that advised that intervention strategies should target snail to human transmission.